August / September 2004 (updated May 2020)

-German director Martin Wuttke (theatre “Volksbühne” in Berlin) put the story of Solaris to the hangar of an airfield in a village east of Berlin.
+German director Martin Wuttke (theatre “Volksbühne” of Berlin) took the story of Solaris to the hangar of a former airfield in a village east of Berlin.
 I was there.
-Here come some impressions.
+Here're my impressions.

-The adaption is based upon Wuttke's idea and goes beyond the concept of Lem's Solaris.
+The adaption is based upon Wuttke's idea and goes in some aspects beyond the concept of Lem's Solaris.
 It discusses the theory of cognition, limitations of quantum physics, philosophy of thinking and more.
 Language was German.

 The piece started with Kris' arrival at the Solaris station and his attempts to find Gibarian.
 He is also confronted with Harey.
 Later, there are two actresses playing Harey and both appear on stage at the same time.
 Further, the Solaris Ocean is played by an actor who is always around: a clever way to show the omnipresence of it.
 The Ocean also takes part in the numerous conversations on cognition, philosophy and physics.